migzpogi/migzpogi.github.io/_posts/2018-11-13-cookiecutter.md

 Whenever I want to create a new project, I just run Cookiecutter.
 It automatically follows this structure.

 Some key features you should take note are:
 * It is cross-platform.
-Windows, Mac, and Linux are officially supported
+Windows, Mac, and Linux are officially supported.
-* Runs of Python
+* Runs on Python
 * Templates can be in any programming language or markup format.
 You can use multiple languages in the same project template.
 * Supports unlimited levels of directory nesting.
 * Templating is done with Jinja2.
 Define your variables in a JSON file.